julox/Numo/README.md

 ## How to get unique items

-You can find the unique elements in an matrix easily with  `no.difference`.
+You can find the unique elements in a matrix easily with  `no.difference`.

 For example, if you start with this matrix: